kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-how-facebook-makes-money-business-model-explained.md

 If you would like to see more number-based analysis of Facebook financials, you can go through my article ["Facebook Financial Statements: Overview & Analysis".](/facebook-financial-statements-overview-and-analysis/)

-## ⚙️How Does Facebook Make Money from Advertising
+## ⚙️ How Does Facebook Make Money from Advertising

 **Facebook makes money by auctioning off space for ads within Facebook and Instagram users' feeds and stories.
 Advertising represents 98% of Facebook revenue.
 The remaining 2% comes from other activities, primarily from selling Oculus and Portal hardware products.**